Skip to main content

 Access Setup

-Start the NATS server with the HTTP monitoring port enabled:
+Start NATS with the HTTP monitoring port enabled (add -js for JetStream):

 Enable monitoring